cmdcolin/genomesignals/README.md

 # genomesignals

+This README is motivated by the idea that the way scientists see the genome is much different from just ACGT, there are many ways of decoding the data

 A collection of types of genomic signals different people plot

 - Topology weight, a signal showing the match to a particular evolutionary tree topology across the genome https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-1938-2/figures/6